 Providing high quality jobs

-We employ more than 18,000 people in the UK many of whom perform a range of highly skilled roles: from rig technicians and IT specialists to retail assistants and well intervention engineers.
+We employ over 16,000 people in the UK many of whom perform a range of highly skilled roles: from rig technicians and IT specialists to retail assistants and well intervention engineers.
 We are one of the UK’s leading graduate recruiters as well as providing opportunities for interns, as well as taking on a number of apprentices at our chemicals facility in Hull, our lubricants business in Swindon and upstream facilities and terminals across the country.

 “Working for BP in the North Sea has provided me with a firm foundation and has taught me a strong work ethic.
 Working in this environment hasn’t been easy; it has certainly presented many challenges.
 The potential for learning and development is vast and I see my future as being bright.”Matthew Whittaker, mechanical technician, ETAP